MikeHook/mikehook.github.io/source/_posts/2014-07-02-automated-azure-deployments.markdown

     [config]
     project = website

 Simples, the deployment worked fine after adding that file... well it did when I just tried it but previously it didn't seem to work.
 Either I made some stupid syntax error previously or kudu got fixed since last time I tried!

+The actual website is running a different configuration based on a custom deployment script, while this is a little OTT to just change the folder path going the extra mile paid dividends later on when I needed to make some other customisations during the deployment.
+It was pretty straightforward to set up, thanks to the azure-cli tool which generates a deployment script for you based on a set of parameters.
+Instructions on how to do this are on the [kudu wiki deployment hooks page]("https://github.com/projectkudu/kudu/wiki/Deployment-hooks").
+In my case I just needed to run the following command from my repository root to generate a working .deployment and deploy.cmd file.

+    azure site deploymentscript --aspWebSite -r website

+Once checked in those files are used by kudu to control the automated deployment process.
+Check back in Azure and the deployment should now be showing as successful, awesome!